johncarl81/transfuse/documentation.md

 ##### @BroadcastReceiver

-Annotating the class with the BroadcastReceiver annotation activates the class as an Android Broadcast Receiver.
+Annotating the class with the BroadcastReceiver annotation activates the class as an Android Broadcast Receiver component.

 The most important event handled by the Broadcast Receiver is onReceieve.
 Transfuse maps this event to the @OnReceive annotation.
 As with the other components, users may define the Manifest metadata on the class level.
 This means that the intents that the broadcast receiver responds to are defined at the class level.